 Diversity Media connects worlds with the aim of contributing to diverse and inclusive media, organizations and education.
-We believe in the power of a divers and inclusive society where differences are embraced and similarities strengthened.
+We believe in the power of a inclusive society where differences are embraced and similarities strengthened.

 In our diverse society a growing amount of organizations wants to become more divers and inclusive.
 They realize this is necessary if they want to remain innovative and creative and stay in touch with society.
 But how do you make this desire to become diverse and inclusive a reality?

-Owner of Diversity Media, Zoë Papaikonomou, has been researching diversity and inclusion for over ten years.
+Owner of Diversity Media, Zoë Papaikonomou, has been researching diversity, equity and inclusion for over fifteen years.
 Together with organizational anthropologist Annebregt Dijkman she wrote ‘Got an angry Muslim for me?'
-(Amsterdam University Press 2018) about the role of editorial culture in the lack of diversity in media.
-This constructive, journalistic research resulted in a step-by-step plan for an inclusive organization.
-From these seven steps Zoë Papaikonomou performs quick scans aimed at the different departments of an organization with the aim of making an inclusive way of working a structural part of the organization.
+(2018) about the role of editorial culture in the lack of diversity in media.
+Together with Kauthar Bouchallikht she wrote the book The Inclusion Marathon (2021).
+Together they interviewed 41 diversity practitioners and researchers about their knowledge and experiences in the work field of diversity, equity and inclusion.

-Founder of Diversity Media, Zoë Papaikonomou, is an experienced journalist, researcher, podcaster and media educator.
-Her work is focused on diversity and inclusion.
+Founder of Diversity Media, Zoë Papaikonomou, is an author, investigative journalist, podcaster and media educator.
+Her work is focused on diversity, equity and inclusion.
 Not only by researching this field, but also by challenging current structures en norms especially in mainstream media.
-At the moment she is producing and hosting several podcasts and writing an interview serie about discomfort for online magazine Nieuw Wij.
-She is also writing her second book about the world of D&I in the Netherlands together with Kauthar Bouchallikht.
+She just published her second book, The Inclusion Marathon, about the world of DEI in the Netherlands together with Kauthar Bouchallikht.
 In 2018 she published her first book together with Annebregt Dijkman: 'Got an angry Muslim for me?'

 For more info, check Zoë's profile on Linkedin.